w3c/wai-curricula/content/designer/interaction-and-feedback.md

 Optional ideas to support assessment:

 * Practical &mdash; Present students with a form fields and ask them to define labels for each.
 Assess how students provide clear and descriptive names for each of the form fields.
 * Practical &mdash; Give students a form field and ask them to provide the necessary instructions for users to understand and fill in the form.
-Assess how sutdents provide clear and concise instructions.
+Assess how students provide clear and concise instructions.

 ### Topic: Feedback and Notifications